Retired general, ex-premier to square off in Czech presidential runoff | Politics

 Retired general, ex-premier to square off in Czech presidential runoff

-Both Pavel, a former general staff chief and NATO military committee chairman, and opposition leader Babis who was prime minister in 2017-2021, would likely be more pro-Western than the retiring incumbent Milos Zeman, who promoted tighter ties with China and, until the invasion of Ukraine last year, Russia.
+** Click here for interactive graphic: Both Pavel, a former general staff chief and NATO military committee chairman, and combative opposition leader Babis who was prime minister in 2017-2021, would likely be more pro-Western than the retiring incumbent Milos Zeman, who promoted tighter ties with China and, until the invasion of Ukraine last year, Russia.
 Pavel, 61, is strongly pro-Western and supports further military aid for Ukraine as well as adoption of the euro.

-Results from 99.7% of the voting districts showed Pavel won with 35.4%, ahead of Babis with 35.0%.
-Both Pavel, a former general staff chief and NATO military committee chairman, and opposition leader Babis who was prime minister in 2017-2021, would likely be more pro-Western than the retiring incumbent Milos Zeman, who promoted tighter ties with China and, until the invasion of Ukraine last year, Russia.
+Results from 99.99% of the voting districts showed Pavel won with 35.39%, ahead of Babis with 35.00%. ** Click here for interactive graphic: Both Pavel, a former general staff chief and NATO military committee chairman, and combative opposition leader Babis who was prime minister in 2017-2021, would likely be more pro-Western than the retiring incumbent Milos Zeman, who promoted tighter ties with China and, until the invasion of Ukraine last year, Russia.

 Pavel, 61, is strongly pro-Western and supports further military aid for Ukraine as well as adoption of the euro.
 Babis, who built a chemicals, farming and media empire now registered in trust funds, would be a smaller change as he shares Zeman's warm relations with Hungary's Viktor Orban, who has been at odds with European Union partners over the rule of law.

-Babis has also spoken against more Czech military aid for Ukraine.
-The current centre-right government, which decides on that policy, is among Kyiv's staunchest supporters in the West.
+Babis, 68, spoke in the past against more Czech military aid for Ukraine, and said on Saturday he would try to organise a peace summit.
+The current centre-right government, which decides on those policies, is among Kyiv's staunchest supporters in the West.
 TOUGH SECOND ROUND FOR BABIS

 Pavel took aim at Babis, calling him populist and a threat.
-"The danger is that we would start sliding not only toward populism but also start veering off the course we followed the past 230 years, clearly pro-democratic, pro-Western, pro-European," he said after the partial results were known.
+"The danger is that we would start sliding not only toward populism but also start veering off the course we followed the past 30 years, clearly pro-democratic, pro-Western, pro-European," he said after partial results were known.

-Pollsters have given Pavel an edge over Babis in a second round as he is likely to attract more of the people voting for the six other candidates who did not make it past the first round.
+Pollsters have given Pavel an edge over Babis in a second round as he is likely to attract more of the people voting for the six other candidates who lost in the first round.
 In third place was economics professor Danuse Nerudova, with 13.9%.
 She conceded defeat and congratulated Pavel, saying she would meet him to offer support.

 "There is still a great evil here, and it is called Andrej Babis," she told supporters and reporters.
-Pavel has been endorsed by the centre-right Cabinet, while Babis has framed the vote as a show of dissatisfaction with the government's response to high inflation and energy prices.
+Pavel has been endorsed by the centre-right Cabinet, while Babis, whose ANO party is the biggest in parliament, has framed the vote as a show of dissatisfaction with the government's response to high inflation and energy prices.

-Running with Zeman's backing, Babis has pledged to put pressure on the Cabinet to provide more aid to households, and to bring checks on the coalition which has a majority in both houses in parliament.
-For some voters, there has been frustration that three decades after the end of Communist Party rule, the first round winners were members of that ruling party prior to the end of its rule in 1989.
+Running with Zeman's backing, Babis has pledged to put pressure on the Cabinet to provide more aid to households.
+"Pavel would only execute the will of the government," Babis said after the vote.
+"This asocial government wants to raise our taxes."

+For some voters, there has been frustration that the first round winners were members of the Communist Party prior to the end of its rule in 1989.
+Babis worked in foreign trade and was registered as a communist-era secret police informant, which he denies.
+Pavel started his military career in the 1980s, and went through military intelligence training.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)